-The municipality has not achieved the clean audit as expected; Audit opinion expressed was a "Qualified Audit Opinion" however, the AG's report indicated regression with new findings as compared to the 2020/2021 financial year were the municipality obtained Unqualified Audit Opinion.
-The institution is working hard to achieve the 2022/2023 clean audit target.
+The municipality has not achieved the clean audit as expected; Audit opinion expressed was a "Unqualified Audit Opinion" however, the AG's report indicated improvement with new findings as compared to the 2021/2022 financial year were the municipality obtained Unqualified Audit Opinion.
+The institution is working hard to achieve the 2023/2024 clean audit target.